Matthew-Berthoud/poker-web-app/README.md

         * LEARN MORE ABOUT ENVIRONMENT
 * Session info and sources is in comments on app.py
 * don't really get how sql stuff is linked, or how this database is joining the project

+### July 17, 2023
+* Having tons of trouble with sql.
+I want to avoid using the cs50 library, which abstracts the connecting of the SQL database.
+I thought it would be similar to just use sqlite3, but it got weird and I didn't know what was happening
+* I'm using SQAlchemy now, which is weird cause it abstracts queries into python code, but if I just use `db.session.execute(text())` it will be more like real SQL?
+I guess?
+* There are already some differences in syntax to sqlite3, but hopefully not many

+* NEVER MIND ALL OF THAT: I AM USING THE CS50 LIBRARY I DON'T UNDERSTAND ALL THIS DATABASE STUFF